 Your options, ranked by situation

-Serviced apartments — the most reliable choice for most families
+Serviced apartments — a reliable choice for most families

-What you're paying for is not just the space — it's the absence of setup friction.
+What you're paying for is not just the space.
+It's the absence of setup friction.
 No utility connections to arrange, no furniture to source, no wifi to configure.
-You land, you check in, and you can focus on everything else.
+You land, you check in, and you focus on everything else.

 Short-term condo rentals — more space, more negotiation